sajithJanadara/SSD_Assignment-IT15024114/synchronizer_token_pattern/ReadMe.md

     open project folder using command prompt.
     then type 'node index.js'

-you access application following url 'http://localhost:3000'
+you can access application following url 'http://localhost:3000'

 for login userName = user password = 12345